 LUWIZ

 AI traffic is invisible in GA4 by default.
-When a user clicks a link inside ChatGPT, Perplexity, or Gemini, GA4 files that visit under 'Referral' or 'Direct', buried among dozens of other sources.
-No 'AI' channel exists natively.
-To track it, you need to create a custom channel group that bundles the referring domains of the assistants — chatgpt.com, perplexity.ai, gemini.google.com, and their variants — then build a dedicated exploration report.
-Without this setup, you steer your GEO strategy blind: there is no way to know whether your optimizations generate clicks, conversions, or revenue.
-This guide breaks down GA4's attribution mechanics, the up-to-date list of AI referrals, the step-by-step creation of the custom channel and the exploration report, as well as the blind spots to know before interpreting your numbers.
+When someone clicks a link inside ChatGPT, Perplexity or Gemini, GA4 files that visit under « Referral » or « Direct », drowned among dozens of other sources: no « AI » channel exists natively.
+To track it, you have to create a custom channel group that bundles the assistants' referral domains — chatgpt.com, perplexity.ai, gemini.google.com and their variants — then build a dedicated exploration report and attach your conversions to it.
+Without this setup, you steer your GEO strategy blind: you can't tell whether your optimizations generate clicks, leads or revenue.
+This guide covers GA4's attribution mechanics, the up-to-date list of AI referrals, the step-by-step channel and report build, conversion measurement, and the blind spots to know before reading your numbers.

 Why AI traffic is invisible

 The cause is mechanical.
-GA4 attributes a source based on the HTTP referer header passed by the browser, then applies channel classification rules.
-But AI assistants blur that signal in two ways.
-First, some propagate a referer (perplexity.ai, gemini.google.com) that GA4 files under 'Referral', buried among all your other referrers.
-Second, many clicks come from the native app or a context that sends no referer: GA4 then has nothing to attribute and shifts the visit to 'Direct'.
+GA4 attributes a source from the HTTP referer header passed by the browser, then applies channel-classification rules.
+AI assistants blur that signal in two ways.
+First, some propagate a referer (perplexity.ai, gemini.google.com) that GA4 files under « Referral », buried among all your other referrers.
+Second, many clicks come from the native app or a context that sends no referer: GA4 then has nothing to attribute and flips the visit to « Direct ».

 The problem is strategic.
-GEO is now a fully fledged acquisition channel — ChatGPT exceeds 900 million weekly users, and more than 50% of Google queries trigger an AI Overview.
-Without dedicated measurement, you cannot connect your optimizations to clicks, leads, or revenue.
-You are steering blind a channel that carries more and more weight.
+GEO is now an acquisition channel in its own right — ChatGPT exceeds 900 million weekly users, and more than 50% of Google queries trigger an AI Overview.
+Without dedicated measurement, you can't connect your optimizations to clicks, leads or revenue.
+You steer blind a channel that weighs more every month.

 GA4 has no AI channel.
-You have to create it manually through a custom channel group that bundles the referring domains of the assistants.
-Without it, your GEO traffic is diluted into 'Referral' and 'Direct', and your AI visibility strategy stays unmeasurable.
+You must create it manually via a custom channel group that bundles the assistants' referral domains.
+Without it, your GEO traffic is diluted across « Referral » and « Direct », and your AI visibility strategy stays unmeasurable.

 The list of AI referrals to track

-To isolate AI traffic, you first need to know the referring domains the assistants pass along.
-These are what will serve as the grouping rule in GA4.
+To isolate AI traffic, you first need to know the referral domains the assistants pass.
+Those are what will serve as the grouping rule in GA4.

-Here are the domains to watch, organized by assistant.
-This list evolves: vendors add subdomains and variants across versions.
-Check your referral reports every quarter to keep it up to date.
+Here are the domains to watch, sorted by assistant.
+This list evolves: vendors add subdomains and variants with each release.
+Check your referral reports each quarter to keep it current.

 ChatGPTchatgpt.com, chat.openai.comReferral or Direct depending on context